Porcelain vs. Ceramic Tiles

 Benefits of Using Porcelain Tile

-- Water Resistance: Porcelain tile is almost impervious to water compared to ceramic tile.
-According to the ASTM standards, porcelain must have a water absorption rate of 0.5-percent or lower.
+- Porcelain tile is nearly impervious to water compared to ceramic tile.
+According to the ASTM standards, porcelain must have a water absorption rate of 0.5 percent or lower.
+Consider using shower porcelain tile in your bathroom remodel.
 Ceramic tiles are more porous and often have a higher water absorption rate.

 Disadvantages of Using Porcelain Tile